Looters break into stores in San Bernardino, set dumpster fires

 Inside the parking lot of the strip mall, a dumpster fire could be seen burning with no firefighters in sight as people roamed the area.

-Police were at the scene but did not appear to be intervening as looters used objects to break down a gate and force their way into businesses.
+Police were at the scene but did not appear to be intervening as looters used objects to break down a gate and forced their way into businesses.

 San Bernardino is the latest city on Sunday to see looting and vandalism as some peaceful protests devolved into violence over the weekend in other cities, including downtown Los Angeles, the Fairfax District in Los Angeles, Santa Monica and Long Beach.